Firefox and the Third-Party Cookie: What Mozilla’s Privacy Move Means for Marketers

 At the time of Microsoft’s announcement, Mozilla’s privacy and public policy head, Alex Fowler, wrote on Mozilla?s blog:

 If DNT is on by default, it’s not a conversation.
 For DNT to be effective, it must actually represent the user’s voice.

 You may now be thinking, what’s the difference between what Microsoft did and what Mozilla is doing?
 What are the implications for marketers and do they differ from the potential ramifications DNT by default?

 Technically, there is a distinction, but the end goal is roughly the same, and the ramifications are also similar.
 But first, let’s dive further into what Mozilla’s announcement actually said:

 Using and Blocking Third-Party Cookies

 For those who need a refresher, a third-party cookie is any cookie that isn’t from the website you’re actually visiting (even if the website you visit has entered into their code).
+You can read this cookies guide if you need a little more help.
 Here’s an example: let’s say I log into Amazon, and Amazon stores my username and password, they’re using a first-party cookie because they’re storing information that I gave them on their own website.
 But if Amazon utilizes retargeting via a third party (let’s say it’s ReTargeter), and they have a ReTargeter pixel up on their site, the pixel will be blocked and a cookie will not be dropped because ReTargeter is a third party whose site I haven’t yet visited.
 However, if I were to visit ReTargeter, then return to Amazon, Firefox would not block a ReTargeter cookie.